briggs-dalin/Catcher-Game/README.md

 The player controls a basket at the bottom of the screen and catches gems that fall from the top.
 Each caught gem adds to the score, while missed gems reduce your lives.
-Once all lives are lost, the game ends — but you can restart or save your high score.
+Once all lives are lost, the game ends

 ---

-## Features and Requirements Met

 ### **Basic Requirements**
 -  **Graphics:** Uses Arcade’s rendering and sprite system